jeanjerome/archetype-demo/README.md

 All of this can be done with simple Maven commands and its Maven archetype plugin and Velocity template engine.

+!!!
+This is (only) a POC demonstrating the feasibility of such solutions not a multi-architecture archetype able to generate all kind of applications... sorry for that !!!

 ## How to test it?

 ### 1. Build and install the archetypes